 How Do You Treat a Behavioral Addiction?

 Research has allowed us to learn more about the reality of behavioral addictions, and it has improved the options for effective treatment.
 There are a number of treatment options available for individuals struggling with behavioral addictions, and these include a combination of treatments and behavioral therapies.
-Quality treatment goes much further than getting an addict to “quit” the behavior.
+The quality treatment goes much further than getting an addict to “quit” the behavior.
 It treats the root causes that triggered the addictive behavior in the first place.
 The most successful treatment options involve a comprehensive treatment plan for holistic recovery.